 Some people are hyperactive or suffer from attention deficit disorders.
 This is frequently manifested by a deficit in attention flexibility: the person will find it extremely difficult to focus, and will be easily distracted by external (smells, noises, visual events) or internal (his/her own thoughts) events.
 Because of the dysfunction of inhibitory mechanisms, the person will attend to irrelevant information and experiences, making it difficult to focus on the activity at hand, as they are constantly called upon by other stimuli.

-It is necessary to teach these individuals (most often children) to develop their attention and focus at an early age, in an autonomous and sustainable manner.
-Recent studies by Canadian researchers have shown how important regular cognitive training sessions are to treat these attention disorders.
+It is necessary to teach these individuals (most often children) to develop strategies to maintain their attention and focus in an autonomous and sustainable manner.
+Recent studies by Canadian researchers have shown how important regular cognitive training sessions are to ameliorate these attention deficit disorders.

 Difficulties can appear at each of these 3 levels: engaging, releasing and re-engaging attention.

 People with re-engagement disorders find it difficult to re-engage their attention once it has been interrupted by an interfering event, even if the event is irrelevant to what they are doing.